-Thought stopping is a technique you can use to fight obsessive thoughts.
+Thought stopping is a technique you can use to fight obsessive thoughts or negative feelings.
 When your thoughts begin to circle, imagine a stop sign.
 If the image of a stop sign doesn't work, you can think the word "stop," or even say it out loud.
 You may have to practice thought-stopping for a while before it successfully ends the obsessive thoughts.
 When you get the hang of it, it can be very effective.

 Talk About the Loss

-It's important to talk about the loss and how it makes you feel.
-You may reach out to trusted individuals such as family members or close friends.
-You may also think about talking to a bereavement counselor or other mental health professional, especially if you are concerned that you are at risk when it comes to experiencing clinical depression or another mental illness.
+It's important to talk about the loss and how it makes you feel sad.
+You may reach out to trusted individuals such as family members, friends, or loved ones.
+You might also think about talking to a bereavement counselor or other mental health professional, especially if you are concerned that you are at risk when it comes to experiencing clinical depression or another mental illness.
 If talking isn't your thing, find other ways to express your feelings.
 You can do it through art, journaling, or music, for instance.
 Try to find an activity that will improve mood.

 The death and the loss that came with it may be at the forefront of your brain right now.
 When you have a moment, try to set those thoughts aside and think of your loved one during better times instead.
-Remember the happy times you spent together.
-Sharing memories of the past is fine.
-Everyone does it.
+Spend time reflecting on the positive memories you shared together.
 If you live your life in the present moment, sharing your experiences can benefit you and those around you.

-While it may be difficult to think about loss in a way that is not negative, finding something positive that's happened following the lossis likely to make acceptance rather easier.
-If your loved one was ill, in pain, or was going through an aggressive treatment for a medical condition, you may find comfort in knowing that they are no longer suffering.
+While it may be difficult to think about loss in a way that is not negative, finding something positive that's happened following the loss is likely to make acceptance easier.
+If your loved one was ill, in pain, or was going through an aggressive treatment for a medical condition, you may find comfort in knowing that they are no longer experiencing it.

 Maintain Your Support System

 Set aside time to be with friends and family regularly.
-Isolating yourself often intensifies feelings of grief and sorrow and is a common reaction when you are experiencing depression, although it doesn’t have to be.
+Isolating yourself often intensifies sad feelings of grief and sorrow and is a common reaction when you are experiencing depression, although it doesn’t have to be.
 Besides that, you may need help overcoming the practical challenges that come with being on your own.
-Having stable support is crucial, and it isn't out of your control.
+Having a stable support network is crucial, and it isn't out of your control.
 Even if you are unsure, there’s a good chance that your loved ones would like to support you when you are doing your best to overcome depression, substance abuse, or lessen symptoms related to another mental illness while you are experiencing grief.

 Allow Yourself to Feel Happy

 Sometimes, when people are grieving, they feel guilty whenever they laugh or smile.
 They feel like they deny the importance of the loss.
 Yet, enjoying life is natural and beneficial to you.
 Anyone who truly loved you wouldn't want you to be sad forever, especially if the individual that you lost was a member of your family.
-If happy feelings come, accept them and let them lift your mood.
+If happy feelings come, accept them, and let them lift your mood.
 Be mindful of the treatment you are giving yourself and make sure you are being fair.